DealingLace/HDAnywhereMHUB-HA/README.md

 - Control for stacked MHUB Systems
 - Adding IR and CEC control for existing control packs.
 - Adding passthrough control for IR and CEC for custom codes
+- A way to remove sources from specific media players, like you can in uControl.

 ## Troubleshooting

 ### First place to start
-   - Ensure the MHUB is compatible with MHUB API v2.1
+   - Ensure the MHUB is compatible with MHUB API v2.1, please go to the v2.0 branch for a compatible version.

 ### If the media player entities do not show up, ensure that:
    - You have restarted Home Assistant after configuring the integration.